Timsbim/AoC-2024/Readme.md

 Thank you [Eric Wastl][Eric] for creating this great source of joy! 🎄

-All solutions are from me, without any help.
-There's no shame in getting help - but I like the challenge.
+All solutions here are from me, found without any help.
+There's aboslutely no shame in getting help - but I like the challenge.
 The initial solutions are usually messy and take longer to run, the ones here are refactored and optimized.
 I'm running the code mostly in [PyPy][PyPy] to speed it up a little bit.

 As [requested][AoC_About] by Eric, the repository doesn't contain any inputs.